I'm Gonna Be (500 Miles): Later success

 Originally recorded and released in 1988, the song's success was initially limited mostly to the United Kingdom and Australia.
-Later in 1993, it was included as one of the main themes of the 1993 American romantic comedy film Benny & Joon starring Johnny Depp and Mary Stuart Masterson; subsequently, due to the exposure it received through the film, "I'm Gonna Be (500 Miles)" reached the top 3 on the US Billboard Hot 100 chart during the summer of that year.
+Later in 1993, it was included as one of the main themes of the 1993 American romantic comedy film Benny & Joon starring Johnny Depp and Mary Stuart Masterson; subsequently, due to the exposure it received through the film, "I'm Gonna Be (500 Miles)" reached the top three on the US Billboard Hot 100 chart during the summer of that year.

-The song was also used during Matthew's flash mob proposal to April in "Readiness Is All", the ninth season episode of ABC's medical drama Grey's Anatomy.
-The song was heavily used in the CBS sitcom How I Met Your Mothers Season 2 Episode 17, "Arrivederci, Fiero".
-The song was stuck on repeat in the Fiero and was the only song Marshall could listen to on road-trips.

-It is sung at the birthday party at the end of The Café, Season 1, Episode 6, "Deal or No Deal".

-The song also appears in the Channel 4 series Derry Girls, in Season 2, Episode 6.

-The song also plays in the trailer for Ice Age: The Meltdown.

-Track listing
+Track listings

-All tracks written and composed by Charlie and Craig Reid, except where noted.
+All tracks were written and composed by Charlie and Craig Reid, except where noted.